 Parents who embrace permissive parenting styles in child-rearing often express the emphasis they want to place on the child’s freedom.
 The problems this can cause, however, often include the opposite of their intentions, placing undue burdens on a child needlessly.
 Giving children reasonable freedom of choice and decisions, based on their age, will raise self-reliant, confident children.
 However, a lack of boundaries and consistency can rob them of their freedom.

 When children don’t know where their limits are, the weight of finding those boundaries themselves is overwhelming.
 It adds weight to their shoulders they don’t need in life yet.
 Because their mental development is incapable of processing long-term or bigger-picture consequences, children often suffer from immature circumstances and desires.
 It gives them responsibility they are not ready to own.

-Parents can and should find the middle ground of nurturing their child’s growth, encouraging independence, while maintaining predictable rhythms of expectations.
-Healthy routines and balanced structure help children build self-discipline, cooperation, responsibility and can help eliminate child anxiety.
+Parents can and should find the middle ground of nurturing their child’s growth, encouraging independence, and maintaining predictable rhythms of expectations.
+Healthy routines and balanced structure help children build self-discipline, cooperation, responsibility, and can help eliminate child anxiety.
 The comfort of dependability is vital to child development.
 When kids have predictable rhythms, it gives them a sense of security and independence.

 The inconsistency of the permissive parenting style often leaves well-meaning parents feeling regretful or guilt-laden.
 Being hands-off and lenient may temporarily solve relationship tension, but it leads to mistakes, resentment, and important oversights in character development.
 When the permissive parent takes a tolerant, accepting attitude toward the child's wants and impulses, even when their conduct is negative or unacceptable, they are neglecting to demonstrate proper social constructs to their child.
 Ultimately, they are doing a disservice to both the child and surrounding citizenship.